openfedem/fedem-mdb/README.md

 ## Source code organization

-The main bulk of the code is located in the [vpmDB](vpmDB) sub-folder, which consists of an elaborate class hierarhcy representing the various object types of a FEDEM model.
+The main bulk of the code is located in the [vpmDB](vpmDB) subfolder, which consists of an elaborate class hierarhcy representing the various object types of a FEDEM model.
 See the file [README.md](vpmDB/README.md) for more detailed information on this code.